MicroCarb (Carbon Dioxide Monitoring Mission)

 The payload allocations are very tight for this kind of instrument:

-- the volume is limited by the launcher compatibility (smallest case being the Soyuz-ASAP external position)
+- the volume is limited by the launcher compatibility (the smallest case being the Soyuz-ASAP external position)

 - the mass is limited by both structural constraints of the platform and the launcher compatibility: 72 kg